-- · Nappies must be marked with your child's name on the fold (please bring a minimum of 4 per day) - · A wide brimmed hat - · Morning tea We ask that you put a small snack or fruit in a clearly labelled box or plastic bag, separate to the lunch box and afternoon tea box
+- Nappies You are welcome to bring in a whole nappy packet or at least four nappies per day.
+We will let you know when nappies run low. - · A wide brimmed hat - · Morning tea We ask that you put a small snack or fruit in a clearly labelled box or plastic bag, separate to the lunch box and afternoon tea box

-- Lunch box We ask you pack your child a healthy lunch.
-Please do not pack lollies, chocolate, chips, junk food.
-ALSO, NO NUTS OR PEANUT BUTTER.
-They will be placed back in your lunch box - Afternoon tea We ask that you put a small snack or fruit in a clearly labelled box or plastic bag, separate to the lunch box and morning tea box - Drink bottle Please send your child with a drink bottle that they know how to open independently.
+- · Lunch box We ask you pack your child a healthy lunch in a clearly labelled container/bag.
+Please do not pack lollies, chocolate, chips or junk food as we aim to promote a healthy life style.
+ALSO, NO NUTS OR PEANUT BUTTER. - Afternoon tea We ask that you put a small snack or fruit in a clearly labelled box or plastic bag, separate to the lunch box and morning tea box - Drink bottle Please send your child with a drink bottle that they know how to open independently.
 Drink bottles will be sent home daily for hygiene reasons.